Penny167/first-js-app/README.md

 ![Pokédemo](Pokégif.gif)

-Pokédex is a simple, responsive web application built using HTML, CSS and JavaScript that uses data from an external API to create a directory of Pokémons.
+Pokédex is a simple, responsive web application built using HTML, CSS and JavaScript that uses data from an external API to create a directory of Pokémon.
 Users can scroll through the directory and click on a Pokémon to view further details, which are displayed in a modal.

 ## Live website